0xor1/purity/README.md

 ###View

-The **View** library should reference PurityClient if it is implementing views for the client side.
+The **View** library should reference the Purity library.
-It is where you define your visual elements that consume the **interfaces** of your models by attaching event listeners to their underlying models and making appropriate calls to their public methods.
-By having your views only reference the interface library and not the model library, your business logic will never leave the server and so always remain completely private from the user, they will only ever have access to the public interface but not the implemenation.
+It is where you define the objects which consume the **interfaces** of your models by attaching event listeners to their underlying models and making appropriate calls to the public methods.
+By having your views only reference the interface library and not the model library, your business logic will not leave the server and so always remain completely private from the user, they will only ever have access to the public interface but not the implemenation.